 English midfielder, Jill Scott MBE formerly played for Manchester City as well as the English national team.
 She has previously been described as one of England’s four outstanding players in a FIFA technical report as well as “an energetic, ball-winning midfielder who works hard at both ends of the pitch.”

 Throughout her childhood, Scott was a keen long-distance runner, she ran for Sunderland Harriers winning the North of England Under-13 cross-country title and Junior Great North Run.
 As she was also a member of Bolden Girls Football Club, it came to a point, at 13 years old, where she had to pick between the two sports, this is where her focus on football began.
-She studied at the University of Sunderland to gain a foundation degree in sports where she played for the football team along with current England team-mate Carly Telford before attending Loughborough University together to study sport further.
+She studied at the University of Sunderland to gain a foundation degree in sports where she played for the football team along with England team-mate Carly Telford before attending Loughborough University together to study sport further.

 Jill’s club career began at Sunderland Women at the age of 18, it wasn’t long before she won the Women’s Player of the Month award for her performances at both club and under-19 country level.
-She was later signed by Everton Ladies where she was selected as the FA Tesco Players’ Player of the Year award ahead of Alex Scott and Karen Carney.
-After seven years with Everton, Jill signed a two-year contract with Manchester City, who went onto win the Continental Cup trophy in 2014.
+She was later signed by Everton Ladies where she was selected for the FA Tesco Players’ Player of the Year award ahead of Alex Scott and Karen Carney.
+After seven years with Everton, Jill signed a two-year contract with Manchester City, who went on to win the Continental Cup trophy in 2014.
 She is still signed to Manchester City today.